Scientific Name

 How to Grow and Care

 Escobarias are very susceptible to rot and, therefore, require well-drained soil without any water excess or stagnation; it has been observed that the plants also suffer from environmental humidity, which should preferably remain very low (30-50%).
 Avoid watering during the winter, when the plant is dormant: watering Escobaria in cold environmental conditions will almost certainly lead to the death of the plant.
 The plants, whose growth is typically quite slow, perceive a significant temperature difference between night and day in the growing season.
-The average winter minimum temperature, in general, should not fall below 42 to 46 °F (6 to 8 °C) unless there are individual exceptions; adult plants can withstand frosts that are also very intense, but only if the temperature rises again quickly.
+The average winter minimum temperature, in general, should not fall below 42°F to 46°F (6°C to 8°C) unless there are individual exceptions; adult plants can withstand very intense frosts, but only if the temperature rises again quickly.

 The experienced grower knows well the difficulties of survival in this genus, which is certainly not one of the easiest to grow.
-The seed germination rate is lower than other genera.
-In fact, other propagation methods are preferable, such as offsets or cuttings.
+The seed germination rate is lower than that of other genera.
+Other propagation methods are preferable, such as offsets or cuttings.

 See more at How to Grow and Care for Escobaria.